U.S. flag

 • If the account has not reached its 5‐year cancellation date for definite period of availability, suspending the account prevents any unwanted activity until the account is able to be closed by law.

-Entities must submit a completed Treasury Account Action Request (FS Form 000109) signed by the appropriate agency personnel to the BAAS atbaasgroup@fiscal.treasury.gov.
+Entities must submit a completed Treasury Account Action Request (FS Form 000109) signed by the appropriate agency personnel to BAAS at baasgroup@fiscal.treasury.gov.
 Business justification is required to be included on the form.

 Reactivation of discontinued accounts is rare and typically involves legal concurrence.